anymod/guide/docs/guide/vue.md

 lang: en-US
 ---

-# Use Anymod in a Vue.js project
+# Use AnyMod in a Vue.js project

 ## Setup